2010 Connecticut Sun season

-The 2010 WNBA season is the 12th season for the Connecticut Sun franchise of the Women's National Basketball Association.
+The 2010 WNBA season was the 12th season for the Connecticut Sun franchise of the Women's National Basketball Association.
 It is their eighth in Connecticut.

 Transactions

 Dispersal draft

 Based on the Sun's 2009 record, they would pick 3rd in the Sacramento Monarchs dispersal draft.
 The Sun picked DeMya Walker.

-WNBA Draft
+WNBA draft

-The following are the Sun's selections in the 2010 WNBA Draft.
+The following are the Sun's selections in the 2010 WNBA draft.